Support for LAist comes from

 "It's just been an overwhelming amount of support that people want the lights on, they want one of the last things that Altadena is known for that didn't burn down," Caves said.
 "So we want to keep the tradition going."

-Over the next 10 weeks volunteers will continue their work to outfit the over 150 trees along the stretch.
+Over the next 10 weeks volunteers will continue their work to outfit more than 150 trees along the lane.
 Wardlaw said damaged lights have been replaced, in part with donations from Disney.

-" We will be adding lights to these trees as we go along, which we've always wanted to do, but we couldn't do without that help."
-Wardlaw said.
+" We will be adding lights to these trees as we go along," Wardlaw said, "which we've always wanted to do, but we couldn't do without that help."

-The association's winter festival and tree lighting ceremony — taking place Dec.
+The association's winter festival and tree lighting ceremony — scheduled to take place Dec.
 6 — will include a special ceremony memorializing what was lost in the Eaton Fire, along with their usual slate of carolers, hot chocolate and free pictures with Santa Claus.

 The group hopes the winter tradition will bring a return to normalcy for the community — and light its way for a brighter future.